WilcyWilson/Linux-Tips/SSH/README.md

 ## Installing SSH Server on Linux
 [OpenSSH](https://www.openssh.com/) is the tool used for remote login with SSH Protocol.
 Most Linux Distros have this already installed on their system.
-But you can use your favourable package manager to install OpenSSH on your system.
+But you can use your favourite package manager to install OpenSSH on your system.
 Command to install OpenSSH on Ubuntu:
 ```bash
 sudo apt install openssh-server